hyperion-rt/hyperion/docs/dust/kmh.rst

 This version of the dust file was re-computed using the code described in :doc:`bhmie`, and includes the full numerical scattering matrix.
-This is different from the version used in HOCHUNK, the radiative transfer code developed by B. Whitney et al., since that dust approximated the scattering with a Henyey-Greenstein function.
+This is different from the version used in `HOCHUNK`_, the radiative transfer code developed by B. Whitney et al., since that dust approximated the scattering with a Henyey-Greenstein function.
 If you are interested in using that dust instead, see :doc:`kmh_hg`.